Fascial manipulation: Effectiveness

 The effects of the FM method for the treatment of rotator cuff tear disease have also been assessed in post stroke patients.
 It was demonstrated that mechanoreceptors in the deep fascia are activated with movement.
-However, rise in hyaluronon (HA) leads to an increase in deep fascia viscosity, which inhibits gliding of fascia, preventing normal muscle function.
+However, rise in hyaluronan (HA) leads to an increase in deep fascia viscosity, which inhibits gliding of fascia, preventing normal muscle function.

 The effectiveness of Fascial Manipulation (FM) method for the treatment of carpal tunnel syndrome as compared to treatment with Low-Level Laser Therapy (LLLT) has also been measured.
 FM method was characterized as a valid alternative to LLT since the subjects receiving FM reported reduced pain perception, even after three-month follow up.

 A research study assessing the post-surgery pain focused on the effect of Fascial Manipulation for persistent knee pain following anterior cruciate ligament (ACL) and meniscus repair.
 In a 32-year-old male patient, clinically significant improvements were measured in follow ups at three, six, twelve, and twenty-four months.
 In another randomized controlled trial consisting of patients with a total hip arthroplasty, Fascial Manipulation was employed as a post-surgical care therapy, and compared to the standard care.
 It was demonstrated that with only two Fascial Manipulation sessions, significant improvements in pain reduction, and increased muscular capacity were measured.
 It was also proved as an effective, safe, and cost-effective approach to reduce facial pain, and has shown improvement in muscle force, and motor functionality.

 An early single blinded randomized controlled trial, showed that Fascial Manipulation (FM) reported significant improvements, both from a clinical and statistical viewpoint as compared to usual physiotherapy alone for the treatment of chronic aspecific low back pain (CALBP).